tzachar/local-highlight.nvim/README.md

 # local-highlight.nvim

-Using regexes and extmarks to highlight uses of word under the cursor.
+Using regexes and `vim.hl.range()` to highlight uses of the word under the cursor.
 Keeps updates local to currently visible lines, thus enabling blazingly fast performance.

 # In Action

 ![recording](https://user-images.githubusercontent.com/4946827/217664452-eb79ff0c-fa91-4d24-adcd-519faf4a2785.gif)